 - 6. Create a healthful hunger and fullness cues. - eating environment that State child care regulatory agencies should require that child care is responsive to children's providers and early childhood educators practice responsive feeding. - 7.
-Ensure access to affordable healthy foods for all children. - Government agencies should promote access to affordable healthy foods for infants and young children from birth to age 5 in all neighbourhoods, including those in low-income areas, by maximizing participation in federal nutrition assistance programs and increasing access to healthy foods at the community level.

-Health and education professionals providing guidance to parents of 8.
+Ensure access to affordable healthy foods for all children. - Government agencies should promote access to affordable healthy foods for infants and young children from birth to age 5 in all neighbourhoods, including those in low-income areas, by maximizing participation in federal nutrition assistance programs and increasing access to healthy foods at the community level. - Health and education professionals providing guidance to parents of 8.
 Help adults to support young children and those working with young children should be children's healthy eating. trained and educated and have the right tools to increase children's healthy eating and counsel parents about their children's diet.

 9. Limit young children's screen time and exposure to food and beverage marketing.
-Healthcare providers should counsel parents and children's caregivers J not to permit televisions, computers, or other digital media devices in children's bedrooms or other sleeping areas. children's bedrooms of other steeping dreas.
-10. Promote age- Child care regulatory agencies should require child care providers to appropriate sleep adopt practices that promote age-appropriate sleep durations. durations among Health and education professionals should be trained in how to children. counsel parents about their children's age-appropriate sleep durations.
+Adults working with children should limit screen time, including television, cell phone, or digital media, to less than two hours per day for children aged 2-5.
+Healthcare providers should counsel parents and children's caregivers not to permit televisions, computers, or other digital media devices in children's bedrooms or other sleeping areas.
+10. Promote age- appropriate sleep durations among children.
+Child care regulatory agencies should require child care providers to adopt practices that promote age-appropriate sleep durations.
+Health and education professionals should be trained in how to counsel parents about their children's age-appropriate sleep durations.